 "Operator" means any person or legal entity owning or operating a licensed wrecker vehicle or a licensed wrecker or towing service and any employee thereof.

-   "Owner request tow" means a tow of a vehicle made by an operator at the request of the owner, or authorized agent of the owner regardless of whether the tow is compelled or required by a law enforcement officer.
+   "Owner request tow" means a tow of a vehicle made by an operator at the request of the owner, or authorized agent of the owner regardless of whether the tow is compelled or required by a law enforcement officer

 "Payment" means compensation for services rendered by a wrecker or towing company in the form of cash, credit card, debit card, Automated Clearinghouse Transfer (ACH), business checks, cashier's check, or money order.